aalaesar/manage-bind/README.md

    - it must contain a mapping of statements called `options`.
  - in a mapping called `options` inside your playbook

-**Note:** _First method excludes the second:_ the role will load only the statements in the file is you declare it in your playbook.
+**Note:** _First method excludes the second:_ the role will load only the statements in the file if you declare it in your playbook.
 > playbook.yml:
 ```
 - hosts: dnsserver